 - drinking more to feel the effects of alcohol (having a high tolerance)

-- becoming violent or hostile when asked about drinking
+- becoming violent or angry when asked about their drinking habits

 - neglecting personal hygiene